Stepwise Goal-Driven Networks for Trajectory Prediction: Related Work

 \section{Related Work}

-\xhdr{Trajectory prediction from first-person views} simultaneously models the motion of the observed object and ego-camera.
+\xhdr{Trajectory prediction from first-person views} jointly models the motion of observed objects and the ego-camera.
 Bhattacharyya~\etal~\cite{bhattacharyya2018long} propose the Bayesian LSTMs to model observation uncertainty and predict the distribution of future locations.
 Yagi~\etal~\cite{yagi2018future} use multi-modal data, such as human pose, scale, and ego-motion, as cues in a convolution-deconvolution (Conv1D) framework to predict future pedestrian locations.
 Yao~\etal~\cite{yao2018egocentric_icra} introduce a multi-stream encoder-decoder that separately captures both object location and appearance.
 Makansi~\etal~\cite{makansi2020multimodal} estimate a reachability prior for objects from the semantic map and propagate them into the future.

-\xhdr{Trajectory prediction from a bird's eye view} simplifies the problem by removing ego-motion.
+\xhdr{Trajectory prediction from a bird's eye view} simplifies the problem by removing the ego-motion.
 Alahi~\etal~\cite{alahi2016social} propose Social-LSTM to model pedestrians' trajectories and interactions.
-Their social pooling module is improved by~\cite{gupta2018social} to capture global context.
+Their social pooling module was improved by~\cite{gupta2018social} to capture global context.
 SoPhie~\cite{sadeghian2019sophie} applies generative models to model the uncertainty of future paths.
 Lee~\etal~\cite{lee2017desire} use RNNs with conditional variational autoencoders (CVAEs) to generate multi-modal predictions.
-Recent work~\cite{ivanovic2019trajectron,ivanovic2020mats,tang2019multiple,NEURIPS2019_d09bf415} also proposes graph-based recurrent models, simultaneously predicting potential trajectories of multiple objects, while~\cite{salzmann2020trajectron++} exploits more dynamic and heterogeneous inputs.
+Recent work~\cite{ivanovic2019trajectron,tang2019multiple,NEURIPS2019_d09bf415} also proposes graph-based recurrent models, simultaneously predicting potential trajectories of multiple objects, while~\cite{salzmann2020trajectron++} exploits more dynamic and heterogeneous inputs.
 PLOP~\cite{buhet2020plop} and Argoverse~\cite{chang2019argoverse} use the ego trajectory in a bird's eye view map.
 Simaug and SMARTS~\cite{liang2020simaug,zhou2020smarts} take advantage of simulation data to train the prediction model.
 Others~\cite{zhang2019sr,deo2018multi,brito2020social,xiao2020diff,liang2019peeking,choi2020shared} have explored multimodal inputs, such as Lidar~\cite{rhinehart2018r2p2,choi2019drogon,shah2020liranet,zeng2019end}, to aid in trajectory prediction.

 \xhdr{Goal-driven trajectory prediction} incorporates estimated future goals.
 Rhinehart~\etal~\cite{rhinehart2019precog} anticipate multi-modal semantic actions as the goal and conduct conditional forecasting using imitative models.
 Deo~\etal~\cite{deo2020trajectory} estimate goal states and fuse the results with past trajectories using maximum entropy inverse reinforcement learning.
 PECNet~\cite{mangalam2020not} infers distant destinations to improve long-range trajectory prediction.
 TNT~\cite{zhao2020tnt} decomposes the prediction task into three stages: predicting potential target states, generating trajectory state sequences, and estimating trajectory likelihoods.
 BiTraP~\cite{yao2020bitrap} uses a bi-directional decoder on the predicted goal to improve long-term trajectory prediction.